ogrnv/random-intelligence-tests/README.md

 It is possible to change complexity of the tasks by editing script in the FIRST.html or random_intelligence_test.html.
 You will probably want to use a more random generator.

+To compare average intelligence of the Monte Carlo method with intelligence of an AI, you need to open FIRST.html in Firefox, then NEXTR.html, and then NEXT.html.

-FIRST.html and NEXT.html were tested in Firefox.
+FIRST.html, NEXT.html and NEXTR.html were tested in Firefox.
 Chrome/chromium requires additional tunings.